Layalchristine24/Layalchristine24.github.io/content/collection/_index.md

     text_link_url: ""
     text_series_label: Outline
     title: Create a Collection
-description: "Sometimes you want a souped-up series- a bundle of related pages \nmeant to be read in sequence.
-This section is like a blog series, \nminus the blog.\n"
+description: "Here are some of the procedures which have to be executed
+      \nmeant sequentially.\n"
 layout: list-sidebar
 show_author_byline: false
 show_post_date: false